Klasmart-Engineering/klasmart-xapi-service/README.md

 ### Basic logic flow

-`entry.ts` creates a list of _record senders_, injects them into the `XapiEventDispatcher`, and then injects `XapiEventDispatcher` into the GraphQL Apollo Server. `XapiEventDispatcher` receives events from the GraphQL `sendEvents` mutation, maps those events to _records_, and then "dispatches" them by looping through all the senders.
+`index.ts` creates a list of _record senders_, injects them into the `XapiEventDispatcher`, and then injects `XapiEventDispatcher` into the GraphQL Apollo Server. `XapiEventDispatcher` receives events from the GraphQL `sendEvents` mutation, maps those events to _records_, and then "dispatches" them by looping through all the senders.

 ### Current list of record senders